ShreyGrg03/ShreyGrg03/README.md

 <div align="center">
     <i style="font-size: 10px;">
-        "Never let anyone tell you that you can't build something! <br><b>You've got an idea… You need to protect it</b>.<br> When others struggle to bring their own visions to life, they'll tell you it's impossible for you too. <br><b>But if you believe in your code, your project—go build it.</b>"
+        "Never let anyone tell you that you can't build something! <br><b>You've got an idea… You need to protect it</b>.<br> People can’t do something themselves, they wanna tell you you can’t do it. <br><b>But if you believe in your code, your project—go build it.</b>"
     </i>
 </div>